 What is a proprietary reverse mortgage?

-A proprietary reverse mortgage is a type of loan product not insured by the Federal Housing Administration (FHA) and is offered by private lenders.
-Unlike traditional reverse mortgages, which are designed for homeowners who are 62 years of age or older, proprietary reverse mortgages are often available to borrowers with high home values and are available to borrowers as young as 55.
+A proprietary reverse mortgage is a loan product not insured by the Federal Housing Administration (FHA) and offered by private lenders.
+Unlike traditional reverse mortgages, which are designed for homeowners who are 62 years of age or older, proprietary reverse mortgages are often available to borrowers with high home values and to borrowers as young as 55.

 Q.